worldbank/gld/Support/B - Country Survey Details/GHA/AHIES/Conversion from ICLS-19 to ICLS-13 version.md

 In essence, the ICLS-19 resolution delineates **employment** only as work conducted for pay or profit.
 Activities performed not in exchange for remuneration, like own-use production work, volunteer work, and unpaid trainee work, are classified as **other forms of work**.

-Therefore, in order to compare AHIES 2022 and 2023 with GLD ICLS-13 surveys it is necessary to modify the coding of  variable `lstatus` using the nuances of the questionnaire.
+The GLD harmonizes data to the standard used in the design and reporting of the survey.
+Therefore, the 2022 and 2023 AHIES are coded using ICLS-19.
+To compare AHIES 2022 and 2023 with GLD ICLS-13 surveys it is necessary to modify the coding of  variable `lstatus` using the nuances of the questionnaire.

 ## Framework for identifying employment in the AHIES

 All questionnaires used information on current activity to define employment through the ***Economic Activity*** section in part A ***Current Economic Activity Status and Characteristics of Main Job***.

-## Current coding to the ICLS-13 definition
+## From current coding to the ICLS-13 definition

-In converting to the old definition, the approach adopted here is to create a variable that identifies those that are engaged in non-market and market activities.
-See the Figure 1 below for the relevant parts in the questionnaire.
+In converting to the old definition, the approach adopted here is to create a variable that identifies those that are engaged in activities for market exchange as well as those that work without (or mostly without) market exchange.
+Figure 1 below shows an example of one of the relevant building blocks in the questionnaire for the employment definition.

 <figure>